ToolProven

 Where it wins — and where it stumbles

-On our bench standings, Runway's strength is the look of the footage: Gen-4.5's motion quality and prompt adherence are the traits the company leads with, and they hold up in the kind of cinematic, camera-aware shots the model is clearly tuned for.
+In our ranking, Runway's strength is the look of the footage: Gen-4.5's motion quality and prompt adherence are the traits the company leads with, and they hold up in the kind of cinematic, camera-aware shots the model is clearly tuned for.
 Reference-image workflows have made subject consistency far more workable than the early Gen days, and the surrounding toolset — editing, performance transfer, upscaling to 4K — means you can stay inside one app from prompt to export.

 The stumbles are structural, not cosmetic.
 Output comes in seconds-long clips, so anything resembling a finished video is an assembly job across many generations.
 Character continuity across a multi-shot sequence still takes deliberate reference management.
 And because generative video is probabilistic, retries are the real workflow cost — a point we weight heavily in how we test, since a model that needs three takes per usable shot effectively triples its own price.